Power and Distance: Why UK Politics Fails the Public and How Local Governance Can Restore Trust

 There are many people in this Country today who cannot afford to feed themselves, home themselves, clothe themselves, transport themselves or function normally in any way on the wages or income they have, without debt or benefits – or what is really a subsidy from the Government and therefore everyone else in some way.

-Prices of the foods, goods and services that provide the basic essentials for life are spiraling out of control.
+Prices of the foods, goods and services that provide the basic essentials for life are spiralling out of control.
 Living at the standard we are experiencing even today, will soon become unaffordable for most.

 Yet the complexities I mentioned above, all come back to just one thing: That the economic system we have today has been developed to benefit the self-interests of the few.
 That those driving it have continued to push prices up in the pursuit of ever-growing profits for as long as our stupid politicians have printed money and kept handing it out.
 When instead good politicians would have faced up to reality and dealt with the problems for wider society that have been caused by that same greedy few.

 In fact, the inflationary spiral they have created together is now out of reach of any form of control they possess.
-Indeed, the only actions our weak-minded politicians have to address the issues are only serving to make the whole problem worse.
+Indeed, the only actions our politicians have to address the issues are only serving to make the whole problem worse.

 Events, or a coming chronology of them – which will have been caused by so many different profit-driven people with influence behaving in the same way, will combine to make basic food unaffordable where it is available.
 It will be absent from the supermarket and shop shelves where it would otherwise be not.